 - In Famitracker go to File/Export/NSF file.

-- Export them as a NSF file and use the nsf2data converter (nsf2data sounds.nsf).
-The converter will report the size of each effect, and warn you if an effect is too large.
+- Export them as an NSF file and use the nsf2data converter (nsf2data sounds.nsf).
+The converter will report the size of each effect and warn you if an effect is too large.
 Use this converter for your music files as well, it will report if you made a mistake in following the limitations.

 Here’s what the command line should look like:

 It shows that there are 23 sound effects in the file, and shows an error for Effect 0.
-In this case, the effect is too long and needs shortened.
+In this case, the effect is too long and needs to be shortened.

-You’ll need to export to a NSF-file (NES sound format) to get your Famitracker music working on real hardware.
+You’ll need to export to an NSF-file (NES sound format) to get your Famitracker music working on real hardware.
 I prefer sending developers the FTM, NSF, and MP3s in a compressed folder.

 The final step is listening to your music and SFX in-game!
 The mix will sound different after its converted.
 There will be less bass, and the high frequencies will sound sharper.